Buenos Aires Travel Guide: Weekend Itinerary & Top Things to Do

 Trip Overview

-Experience the vibrant culture, delicious cuisine, and rich history of Buenos Aires in just 2 days.
+Experience the vibrant culture and rich history of Buenos Aires in just 2 days.
+Explore the colorful neighborhoods, indulge in delicious cuisine, and immerse yourself in the passionate tango scene.

 Travel Logistics